 “I think in some ways it's trite, but you really do learn an awful lot from failures.
 And the other thing you get from a failure — or certainly I did — was the fear of completely wasting my life.
 That was a much greater fear — to imagine that you wouldn't accomplish much of anything was just more than I could bear and what it moved me to was looking for other opportunities.” – J. Carey Smith

-In this episode of Outliers, I catch up with Carey Smith, the founder of Big Ass Fans, an industrial, commercial and residential fan manufacturer.
+In this episode of Outliers, I catch up with Carey Smith the Founder and former CEO of Big Ass Fans, an industrial, commercial, and residential fan manufacturer.
 We discuss where the name “Big Ass Fans” came from, how his company evolved and catered to its customers and employees, and his simple but brilliant secrets to finding success.

 Carey founded Big Ass Fans in 1999, and over the span of 20 years, he grew the company from $0 to $500 million.
 During that time, the company was lauded for its stellar treatment of employees, impressive growth without outside investors, and amazing customer service.
 After selling the company in 2017, Carey moved on to found the business incubator Unorthodox Ventures, where he helps disruptive founders build successful brands and companies.